raulpalmaa/Unscented_Kalman/README.md

-This repository contains the simulation and analysis code for two related papers on synchronization dynamics in small networks of coupled oscillators and Izhikevich neurons, using an Unscented Kalman Filter (UKF) to estimate coupling parameters from spike/phase data.
+This repository contains the simulation and analysis code for two related papers on synchronization dynamics in small networks of coupled oscillators and Izhikevich neurons.
+Both use an Unscented Kalman Filter (UKF) to estimate system parameters — particularly coupling strengths — from data, using either full time series or spike timing alone

 ## Repository structure

 Each subdirectory is self-contained and has its own README with details on what the code does, how to run it, and paper-specific notes.

-## Papers

-Codes and supplementary info of the papers 1:https://doi.org/10.1063/5.0144499 (2023) and 2: https://doi.org/10.1016/j.chaos.2024.114837 (2024)

-Resources

 - **Chaos 2023** — *Parameter and coupling estimation in small networks of Izhikevich’s neurons* - https://doi.org/10.1063/5.0144499
 - **CSF 2024** — *Inferring the connectivity of coupled oscillators from event timing analysis* - https://doi.org/10.1016/j.chaos.2024.114837